Aman1706/memories_project/README.md

 Pagination has also been implemented for easier viewing.

-On click on invidual posts, users will also be able to see related posts(Done based on the hastgags used).
+On click on invidual posts, users will also be able to see related posts(Done based on the hashtags used).